| Assessment (2007-2008)French teachers

 No student has managed the exercise "Les Champs Elysées" because they thought that 3h 56min = 3,56 h!

+Visit in Paris: First of all pupils discovered 5 stories written by last pupils.
 They had to resolve them in English if it is possible.
 Most of them found that it was not so difficult and they tried to do their best.
 Some called me to help them to translate, others used the Babylon's site for their translation.

 But how do you translate "km/h" in English? asked me several times.
 They were surprised that it was the same unit "km/h" in the two languages.